autogosling/gosling-boxes/README.md

 example.json stores the visualization spec.
 tracks.json saves the outputs of api calls.

+**Update**: run
+`node gosling-boxes.js example.json`
+will directly generate a file with bounding boxes information `example.json` in the `data/extracted/bounding_box` directory, a file with spec `example.json` in the `data/extracted/specs` directory, a file with canvas `example.png` in the `data/extracted/images` folder, and a file with screenshot view of canvas `example.png` in the `data/extracted/screeshot` folder.

 ### how to run the react app
 `npm install`